python/devguide/testing/new-buildbot-worker.rst

 * 30 GB free disk space

-Many tests won't run in this configuration, since they require substantially more memory, but these resources should be sufficient to ensure that Python compiles correctly on the platform and can run part of the test suite.
+Many tests won't run in this configuration, since they require substantially more memory, but these resources should be sufficient.
+Builders with minimal settings might need more maintenance: they check that Python's resource-hungry tests are tagged and skipped correctly.

 Security considerations